Note — aka: Inductive / Incremental approach

 Example: Exponentiation

-Repeatedly identify and remove a source (vertex with no incoming edges) and edges going out of it, until no vertex is left (is a DAG), or there is no source (isn’t a DAG)
+Repeatedly identify and remove a source22. vertex with no incoming edges. and edges going out of it, until no vertex is left (is a DAG), or there is no source (isn’t a DAG).
+If all vertices are successfully removed, the order in which they are removed yields a topological sort.

 We could also associate a direction with each component k in a permutation and save space.

-A component k is said to mobile if:
+A component k is said to be mobile if:

 Observations:

-Generating a subset cannot be done with a minimal change algorithm because ???.
+Generating a subset cannot be done with a simple minimal change algorithm because changing an element might affect multiple bits.

 A more challenging quesetion is whether there exists a minimal-change algortihm for generating bit strings so that every one of them differs from its immediate predecessor by a single bit.